 Section 805 of the National Parks Air Tour Management Act of 2000 (the Act) required that within one year after the enactment of the Act, the Administrator of the Federal Aviation Administration (FAA) and the Director of the National Park Service (NPS) will jointly establish an advisory group to provide continuing advice and counsel with respect to commercial air tour operations over and near national parks.
 Accordingly, on April 5, 2001, the FAA and the NPS jointly established the National Parks Overflights Advisory Group (NPOAG).
-On October 10, 2003, the FAA Administrator signed FAA Order 1110.138, on January 20, 2006, this order was amended and became FAA Order No. 1110.138A; the NPOAG Aviation Rulemaking Committee (ARC) Charter.
+On October 10, 2003, the FAA Administrator signed FAA Order 1110.138, on January 20, 2006, this order was amended and became FAA Order No. 1110.138A (PDF).

-The NPOAG ARC currently includes the following ten members with their respective 3-year membership terms:
+The NPOAG currently includes the following ten members with their respective 3-year membership terms (PDF):

 Representative of General Aviation

-- Heidi Williams, Aircraft Owners and Pilots Association
+- Melissa Rudinger, Aircraft Owners and Pilots Association

 Representatives of Commercial Air Tour Operators